Post Office Wrongly Declares Woman Dead; ‘How Does Something Like This Happen?’

 “Which meant my bills aren’t going to be paid,” she said.

-To prove she had a pulse, Naponelli took her driver’s license, social security card, credit card, and anything else proving her identity straight to the bank.
+To prove she had a pulse, Naponelli took her driver’s license, Social Security card, credit card, and anything else proving her identity straight to the bank.
 When one of the managers still had questions, she suggested, “if you Google me, you’ll find that I’m the only one in the world.”

 That seemed to do the trick, but Naponelli still wanted to know how she ended up being declared dead.